jjz17/Natural-Strength/README.md

-# Build Your Natural Strength
+# 🔨Build Your Natural Strength🔨
 _**A tool to improve powerlifting through goal setting, estimates for  PRs, and to stay up to date on the world's best natural lifters**_

 ## Resources